-- Monoblocs on each shelf are associated with a single battery string only - Shelves associated with the same battery string are grouped together i.e. are not intermingled with shelves associated with the other battery string - There is sufficient space to accommodate alternative brands of monobloc in the event that economics favour a different product when they are replaced at end of life.
-To this extent, cubicles shall be sized assuming the following: - Monobloc dimensions are 127mm (w) x 565mm (l) x 321mm (h) - 10mm gap is provided around the sides of each monobloc - 20mm gap is provided above the top of each monobloc - A single battery string or an individual monobloc can be replaced without dismantling or removing other equipment - There is adequate access to monobloc terminals to allow maintenance, measurement and test activities to be undertaken (e.g. for voltage & impedance measurements, discharge tests and the like) - There is a physical gap between neighbouring monoblocs, between monoblocs and the sides of the enclosure and between monoblocs and the shelf above, which shall be in accordance with the manufacturer's recommendations
+- Where multiple battery strings are present: - monoblocs on each shelf are associated with a single string only - Shelves associated with the same battery string are grouped together i.e. are not intermingled with shelves associated with the other battery string - The a single battery string or an individual monobloc can be replaced without dismantling or removing other equipment - There is adequate access to monobloc terminals to allow maintenance, measurement and test activities to be undertaken (e.g. for voltage & impedance measurements, discharge tests and the like).
+Particular attention should be paid to the gap between monoblocs and the shelf above where monoblocs without front facing terminals are employed - There is a physical gap between neighbouring monoblocs and between monoblocs and the sides of the enclosure.
+The gap shall be in accordance with the manufacturer's recommendations

 The enclosure floor and shelves (where fitted) shall be designed to take the load of the monoblocs.
-A weight of not less than 70kg per monobloc should be assumed for this assessment.
+A weight of not less than 25kg per monobloc should be assumed for this assessment.